Offline Meta Learning of Exploration: Background

-To approximately solve the BAMDP, \cite{zintgraf2020varibad} exploit the fact that an optimal BAMDP policy is a function of the state and belief, and therefore consider neural network policies that take the augmented BAMDP state as input $\pi(a_t | s_t,q_{\phi}(m|h_{:t}))$, where the posterior is practically represented by the distribution parameters $\mu(h_{:t}),\Sigma(h_{:t})$.
-To train such policies, \cite{zintgraf2020varibad} maximize the BRL objective,
+To approximately solve the BAMDP, \citet{zintgraf2020varibad} exploit the fact that an optimal BAMDP policy is a function of the state and belief, and therefore consider neural network policies that take the augmented BAMDP state as input $\pi(a_t | s_t,q_{\phi}(m|h_{:t}))$, where the posterior is practically represented by the distribution parameters $\mu(h_{:t}),\Sigma(h_{:t})$.
+The policies are trained using policy gradients, optimizing

-using policy gradient based methods.
 The expectation over MDP parameters in (\ref{eq:BRL_PG_Objective}) is approximated by averaging over training environments, and the RL agent is trained online, alongside the VAE.